Kcav18/Final_Project/README.md

 # Team

-Ryan Marshall is going to develope the machine learning and will develop a linear regression model.
+Ryan Marshall is going to develop the machine learning and will develop a linear regression model.

 Kimberly Cavazos is our team lead visual design and will utlize the Tableau to give visual context to the data and our results of our test.

-Fiston Rugwiro is our team lead python and ETL responsible for getting us the data cleaned in otder to test.
+Fiston Rugwiro is our team lead python and ETL responsible for getting us the data cleaned in order to test.

-Brenton Ervin is going to create a Entity relationship diagram with postgres and oversee all documents for accuracy.
+Brenton Ervin is going to import everything into Postgress and feed into the ML Model.

-**Hypothesis

-   Our group decided to use violent crimes in Charlotte data sourced from City Of Charlotte? database:https://data.charlottenc.gov/datasets/charlotte::cmpd-incidents-1/explore?location=35.261391%2C-80.809400%2C10.50&showTable=true

-**Question

-    What is the probability that you would experience a violent crime in charlotte?